Start an LLC in California

 Need a DBA?
 You can add “Trade Name Service” for $125 plus state fees after signing into your account.
 You can have us take care of the publication requirement for an additional cost.

 Technically, no. But you should have an operating agreement for your LLC.
 You don’t have to file it with the government and they’re not going to check to make sure you have one.
-However, operating agreements also set the internal structure for your business, covering important topics such as voting procedures, how profits and loses will be allocated, and pretty much every major issue your business might face and need a sort of “constitution” to refer to for direction.
+However, operating agreements also set the internal structure for your business, covering important topics such as voting procedures, how profits and losses will be allocated, and pretty much every major issue your business might face and need a sort of “constitution” to refer to for direction.
 Plus, when you open a business bank account for your company, the bank is going to ask to see it.

 If you hire us, we’ll provide you with a customized template to help you draft your California operating agreement, along with several other critical LLC business documents drafted by our attorneys to ensure everything is covered.